xinsun12/SNMpaper-DataCodes/README.md

 - ROMS output for Figure 2b&d can be found in 'data/'
 - ObsConcentrations (measured concentrations from published studies: Tracey et al., 2023; Sun et al., 2023)
 - ObsRates (measured concentrations from published studies: Tracey et al., 2023; Sun et al., 2023)
+- The folder 'data' contains data to generate Figure 2a&c and Figure 3